University Cloud Migration With Challenges

 Large-Scale Migration for 140,000 University Users

-Once their current cloud storage provider announced they would be increasing costs significantly, Indiana University needed to migrate their 140,000 users and nearly 3PB of content from Box to Google & Microsoft for cost reasons.
+Once their current cloud storage provider announced they would be increasing costs significantly, Indiana University needed to migrate their 140,000 users and nearly 3PB of content from Box to Microsoft OneDrive and Google for cost reasons.
 But eight months after taking on this migration project, IU’s Microsoft O365 team lead Adam Sweeny and Justin Zemlyak, the Director of Teaching & Learning Technologies, were having difficulty charting a path that would preserve all the features of their previous platform in their new platform and would transfer files without significant user intervention.

 This posed an issue for the university, as time was not on Indiana University’s side.
 IU planned to complete the migration over the summer break, to minimize disruption to staff and students.
 And with nearly 3PB to move, they wanted to avoid the cost of the renewal on their existing storage.